 Platforms: PS4, PS5, Windows, Switch, Xbox One.

-If you’re all about planting crops, tending to farm animals and developing your village, that’s exactly what you can spend your time doing on Minecraft.
+If you’re all about planting crops, tending to farm animals and developing your village, that’s precisely what you can spend your time doing on Minecraft.
 It doesn’t have to be all zombies and creepers – it can simply be a peaceful place to exist, explore, and shape your world to be exactly how you want it.

 Platforms: Switch, PS4, Xbox One, Wii U, 3DS, Windows, Mac, Linux, Android, iOS.
 Also available via Game Pass.